Optimizing for Strategy Diversity in the Design of Video Games: Preliminaries

 \section{Preliminaries}

 We present terminology we use in the proofs of both \cref{thm:upperbound,thm:lowerbound}.
-Additional terminology needed in the proof of only one of these results is found in the relevant sections.
+Additional terminology needed in the proof of only one of these results could be found in the relevant sections.

 A \emph{$d$-simplex} is a $d$-dimensional polytope that is the convex hull of $d +1$ affinely independent points.
 For instance, a 0-simplex is a point, a 1-simplex is a line segment and 2-simplex is a triangle.
 For a matrix $A = (A_1,\ldots, A_n)$ of rank $m$, let $\cone(A) = \cone(\{A_1, \ldots, A_n\})$ represent the closed convex polyhedral cone $\{Ax \mid x \in \R^{n}_+\}$.
 We use the notation $\cone(C)$ to denote the cone generated by the columns indexed by $C \subseteq [n]$.
-If $C \subseteq [n]$ is a subset of indices, the \textit{relative interior} of $C$ is the relatively open (i.e., open in its affine hull) convex set
+If $C \subseteq [n]$ is a subset of indices, the \textit{relative interior} of $C$ \cite[Definition 2.5.1]{de2010triangulations} is defined to be the relative interior of the conic hull spanned by $\{A_j\}_{j\in C}$, i.e., the relatively open (i.e., open in its affine hull) cone

 A subset $F$ of polytope $P$ is a \textit{face} if there exists $\alpha \in \R^n$ and $\beta \in \R$ such that $\alpha^\top x + \beta \leq 0$ for all $x \in P$ and $F = \{x \in P \mid \alpha^\top x + \beta\ = 0\}$.
 If $\dim(F) = k$ then $F$ is called a \textit{$k$-dimensional face} or \textit{$k$-face}.
-The faces of dimensions 0, 1, and $\dim(P) - 1$ are called vertices, edges, and facets, respectively.
+The faces of dimensions 0, 1, and $\dim(P) - 1$ are called \emph{vertices}, \emph{edges}, and \emph{facets}, respectively.
 Furthermore, we say that $F$ is face of $C$, where $F, C \subseteq [n]$, when $\cone(F)$ is a face of $\cone(C)$.
-We define a polyhedral subdivision of $\cone(A)$ as follows. \begin{definition} Let $A = (A_1,\ldots,A_n)$ be a matrix of rank $m$.
-A collection $\mathscr{S}$ of subsets of $[n]$ is a polyhedral subdivision of $\cone(A)$ if it satisfies the following conditions: \begin{itemize} \item[(CP)] If $C \in \mathscr{S}$ and $F$ is a face of $C$, then $F \in \mathscr{S}$.
+We define a polyhedral subdivision of $\cone(A)$ as follows. \begin{definition} \cite[Definition 2.5.7]{de2010triangulations} Let $A = (A_1,\ldots,A_n)$ be a matrix of rank $m$.
+A collection $\mathscr{S}$ of subsets of $[n]$ is a \textbf{polyhedral subdivision} of $\cone(A)$ if it satisfies the following conditions: \begin{itemize} \item[(CP)] If $C \in \mathscr{S}$ and $F$ is a face of $C$, then $F \in \mathscr{S}$.
 (Closure Property) \item[(UP)] $\cone(\{1,\ldots,n\}) \subset \bigcup\limits_{C \in \mathscr{S}} \cone(C)$.
 (Union Property) \item[(IP)] If $C, C' \in \mathscr{S}$ with $C \neq C'$, then $\relint_A(C) \cap \relint_A(C') = \emptyset$.
 (Intersection Property) \end{itemize} \end{definition}